Battle of the Maroons (Kandy)

+History

-The first match was played in 1893, with the Dharmaraja team captained by the great educationist, Sir Don Baron Jayathilake, then-incumbent principal of Dharmaraja College, and the Kingswood team captained by A.E.
-Spencer.
+The first match was played in 1893, with the Dharmaraja team captained by Don Baron Jayatilaka, then-incumbent principal of Dharmaraja College, and the Kingswood team captained by A. E. Spencer.
 It was played at the Bogambara Stadium, which is no longer a cricket venue.
-This match, along with few subsequent matches, were not exclusively schoolboy matches, for even staff members from each school were included in the teams.
-The first all-schoolboy Big Match was played in 1899, with J.C. de Mel captaining Dharmaraja and T.B.
-Marshall captaining Kingswood.
-All big matches were played at the Asgiriya Stadium until 2010, since 2011, all big matches have been played at the Pallekele International Cricket Stadium.
+This match, along with a few subsequent matches, were not exclusively schoolboy matches, with staff members from each school included in the teams.
+The first all-schoolboy Big Match was played in 1899, with J. C. de Mel captaining Dharmaraja and T. B. Marshall captaining Kingswood.
+All big matches were played at the Asgiriya Stadium until 2010, and since 2011, all big matches have been played at the Pallekele International Cricket Stadium.

+The One Day Encounter between Dharmaraja College, Kandy and Kingswood College, Kandy began in the year 1989 with Prasanna Dahanayake as the captain of Dharmaraja College.

+The 118th encounter took place as a three-day match from 4 to 6 April 2025 at Pallekele International Cricket Stadium.
+This marked the first time in its history that the encounter was held over three days.

 Series summary

-Currently, Dharmaraja leads with 33 wins against 19 by Kingswood, with 56 matches ending in a draw.
-Notably, all matches from 1981 to 2010 ended in a draw.
-The last time a decision was possible during the series was in 1980, when Dharmaraja defeated Kingswood by nine wickets under the captaincy of Janaka Mendis.
-Kingswood's last win was in 1957 under Maurice Fernando.
-On 26 March 2011, Dharmaraja College registered a seven wicket win under the captaincy of Hemal Munaweera at the Pallekale Cricket International stadium, ending nearly 30 years of indecisive matches.
+Currently, Dharmaraja leads with 37 wins against 19 by Kingswood, with 62 matches ending in a draw.
+All matches from 1981 to 2010 ended in a draw.
+The last time a decision was possible during the series was in 1980 when Dharmaraja defeated Kingswood by nine wickets under the captaincy of Janaka Mendis.
+Kingswood's last win was in 1958 under C. M. Fernando.
+On 26 March 2011, Dharmaraja College registered a seven-wicket win under the captaincy of Hemal Munaweera at the Pallekale International Cricket Stadium, ending nearly 30 years of indecisive matches.
+Latest test match (2025) was played at the Pallekele International Cricket Stadium and the match was a draw and the latest limited-over match (2025) was played at the same venue and Dharmaraja College won the match.